What’s SEO? Here’s what you need to know.

 Keywords are important but don’t get keyword crazy.
 Early on, some marketers tried to trick bots by overloading their pages with them.
 (Imagine a page that just said “Welcome to our Charlotte bakery!
 Our Bakery, located in Charlotte, has a wide selection of baked goods.
 If you’re looking for the best Charlotte Bakery, that’s us!)
 These types of pages didn’t give users valuable information and ultimately had high bounce rates.
 Search engines picked up on this and they now penalize keyword stuffing, which is considered spammy.

-Keep pretending you’re a search engine bot.
+Let’s keep pretending that you’re a search engine bot.
 By now, you’ve looked at a website’s content to figure out how relevant it is.
 What else might you look at?
 Images!
 Don’t forget that a lot of people use image results to find what they’re looking for too.
 By adding captions to your images, you can signal to bots what kind of content your site has to offer.
 You also want to include something called alt text.
-If images on a page don’t load correctly, alt text gives users some indication of what those images were about and how they relate to the rest of the page content.
+If images on a page don’t load correctly, alt text gives users some indication of what those images illustrate and how they relate to the rest of the page content.

-Search engines like surfacing credible results.
-Remember, they want to serve users with the very best content pertaining to a particular search.
-One way to determine credibility is to look at the number of times other websites link back to one particular site.
+How does Google find and populate the best content?
+One way to determine content credibility is to look at the number of times other websites link to it.
 Whenever one site includes a hyperlink to another, that hyperlink is like a vote.
 Websites with a lot of votes are considered valuable and reliable and therefore rank pretty high.
 For example, Moz built an incredible free resource called “The Beginners Guide to SEO.”
 Many, many bloggers link to this free tool (like we just did).
-By now, the SEO guide has so many “votes” that it ranks high for searches related to SEO for newbies.
+By now, the SEO guide has so many “votes” that it ranks high for searches related to learning about SEO.

 Internal linking, meaning linking to pages within your own website, is also helpful.
 It helps bots better understand your site architecture and how all of your page content relates to each other.
 Pages that have the most backlinks, like the Home page or Contact page, tell bots that these pages are the most valuable.